GoogleChrome/chrome-extensions-samples/functional-samples/sample.bookmarks/README.md

 # Bookmarks Manager

-This sample demonstrates how to use [bookmarks API](https://developer.chrome.com/docs/extensions/reference/api/bookmarks) to search, add, edit and delete bookmarks.
+This sample demonstrates how to use the [Bookmarks API](https://developer.chrome.com/docs/extensions/reference/api/bookmarks) to search, add, edit, and delete bookmarks.

 ## Overview